 What kind of accommodation will we be staying in?

-Additionally, ISM has 8 boarding houses accommodating 100 students.
+Additionally, ISM has 8 boarding houses accommodating about 150 students.
 All houses have comfortable rooms, shower facilities, hot and cold water.

 What medical precautions do we need to take before visiting Tanzania?